ksenthoor/ksenthoor.github.io/index.md

 I am a PhD scholar at Indian Institute of Technology Madras working under the supervision of Prof. Pradeep Sarvepalli.

-I currently work in the area of quantum error control codes.
-More specifically, my research focusses on reducing the communication cost for secret recovery in quantum secret sharing schemes using uantum codes.
-My areas of interest also include classical error control codes, information theory, distributed storage and signal processing.
+I currently work in the area of quantum error coreecting codes.
+My research problem is about reducing the communication cost for secret recovery in quantum secret sharing schemes using quantum codes.
+My areas of interest also include classical error correcting codes, information theory, distributed storage and signal processing.